2018 United States Senate elections: Before the elections

 Each block indicates an incumbent senator's actions going into the election.
 Some "Ran" for re-election, some "Retired," and those without a note were not up for election this cycle.
 Before the elections, Republicans held 51 seats, Democrats held 47, and Independents held 2.

 After the 2017 Senate special election in Alabama on the start of the second session in the 115th Congress.

 After the elections

 Some senators were "Re-elected," some were a "Gain" in the seat from the other party (either by beating an incumbent or by winning an open seat), some were a "Hold" by the same party but with a different senator, and those without a note were not up for election this year.

 After these elections, Democrats had 45 seats, independents had 2, and Republicans had 53.

-Final pre-election predictions
+Predictions

 Several sites and individuals publish predictions of competitive seats.
 These predictions look at factors such as the strength of the incumbent (if the incumbent is running for re-election) and the other candidates, and the state's partisan lean (reflected in part by the state's Cook Partisan Voting Index rating).
 The predictions assign ratings to each seat, indicating the predicted advantage that a party has in winning that seat.